flaneurette/UX.js/README.md

 #### UX-animate.html
 An example showing the animate attribute, to dynamically animate objects.
 #### UX-cascade.html
-An example showing the cascade attribute, to dynamically scroll objects.
+An example showing the cascade attribute, to dynamically layer objects.
 #### UX-fetch.html
 An example fetching unique JSON and displaying it.
 #### UX-lazyload.html